dagrs-dev/dagrs/README.md

 ### Flow based Programming
 [Flow-based Programming](https://en.wikipedia.org/wiki/Flow-based_programming)(FBP) was invented by J. Paul Morrison in the early 1970s.
 It was initially implemented in software for a Canadian bank.
-Over the years, it’s had various names but has always maintained its core principles of reducing development time and managing processes efficiently.
+Over the years, it's had various names but has always maintained its core principles of reducing development time and managing processes efficiently.

 FBP treats applications as networks of 'black box' processes that communicate by sending and receiving data, referred to as Information Packets, over predefined connections.
-It’s a component-oriented approach that fits well with modular software architecture.
+It's a component-oriented approach that fits well with modular software architecture.

 ### Key Features of FBP